Vanimo language: Phonology

 Dumo syllables may have either a 'high' or a 'long' tone.
 There is strict syllable timing, a 'long'-toned syllable takes the entire time allotted for a syllable, whereas with a high-tone or atonic syllable, there is a slight gap between it and the following syllable.
 Ross writes high tone with a grave accent, and long tone with an acute accent.
 A syllable with a nasal vowel / coda [ŋ] is not necessarily long, it may have any of the three tones.

+Vocabulary

+The majority of Vanimo words contain either one, two, three, or four syllables.